gauravsdeshmukh/BlackDeath/README.md

 2. Death probability
 3. Cure probability

-Recently, a fourth probability was introduced to add a new dimension to the simulation: vaccination probability
+Recently, a fourth probability was introduced to add a new dimension to the simulation: vaccination probability.
+The vaccine probability kicks in after the specified vaccinetime.
+Once a person is vaccinated, they cannot be infected by the disease again.

 The program displays the simulation time left while running.
-Also, after execution, it displays three image plots and one moving animation.
+Also, after execution, it displays three image plots (population stats, initial populace and final populace) and one animation.

 Currently, this program can be executed conveniently from Spyder but I will try to make a UI for it soon.